How to Sell More: Increase Your Sales and Revenue

 Make a connection with shoppers by offering a sincere compliment.
 Keep it specific and relevant to your products.

-You don’t need to follow your customers around the store, but you don’t want to disappear, either.
+You don’t need to follow your customers around the store, but you don’t want to disappear.
 Train your retail employees to stay visible, so they’re immediately available when shoppers need assistance.

-Create a 5-star shopping experience that begins the moment shoppers pull into your parking lot, and your customers will consistently choose you.
+Create a 5-star shopping experience that begins when shoppers pull into your parking lot, and your customers will consistently choose you.

 Bonus: Helpful tips so you can sell more